 - Original manuscripts: Submit original, unpublished manuscripts only.
 Do not submit manuscripts that are being considered for publication in other venues.
 Authors are responsible for the accuracy of statements included.
 Identify papers presented at a conference with the conference name in an acknowledgement at the beginning of the paper.
 Papers of 5,000 to 10,000 words are preferred.

 - Style: Write the paper in a grammatically correct, simple, readable style.
 Use active voice to the extent possible.
 Avoid jargon, anthropomorphism, and informal vocabulary.
 The first use of acronyms must be accompanied by their full spelled-out form.
 Verify the spelling and accuracy of all names in an appropriate source.
-Consult The Chicago Manual of Style 16th ed.
+Consult The Chicago Manual of Style 17th ed.
 (Chicago: Univ.
-Chicago Pr., 2010) for capitalization, abbreviations, use of numbers, tables, captions, and elements of bibliographic style.
+Chicago Press, 2017) for capitalization, abbreviations, use of numbers, tables, captions, and elements of bibliographic style.

 - Anonymous submission: Do not identify the author(s) in the manuscript.